Class ConstraintProto.Builder

 public boolean hasBoolXor()The bool_xor constraint forces an odd number of the literals to be true.

-.operations_research.sat.BoolArgumentProto bool_xor = 5;
+.operations_research.sat.BoolArgumentProto bool_xor = 5;- Specified by:

 - Whether the boolXor field is set.